-The Philadelphia District was established in 1866, but the Corps’ local legacy dates back to Army Engineers planning the encampment and defense of Washington’s colonial Army at Valley Forge.
+But the Corps’ local legacy dates back almost a century earlier, to Army Engineers planning the encampment and defense of Washington’s colonial Army at Valley Forge.
 And it was 1829 when the Corps began its first civil works project in this region: a quarter-mile stone breakwater near Cape Henlopen that provided refuge from storms to numerous ships transiting the Delaware Bay.

 Since the District’s inception, its foremost mission has been navigation.
 In 1919 the federal government purchased the Chesapeake and Delaware Canal to be operated, and later expanded, by the Philadelphia District.
 Today’s C&D is a vital artery for the Port of Baltimore and is spanned by the District’s five highway bridges, the largest such inventory in the Corps.